SANKALP1011/VersionManager/README.md

       - profile.scheduler.js
   ```

-# Steps for docker Containerisation
+# Steps for docker image

  - Build the docker image on your local machiene with the help of following command